Hub-for-Clubs/Hub-for-Clubs.github.io/index.md

 This section provides a walkthrough of the Club Hub user interface and its capabilities.

-!As of 11/21, the pages are currently unlinked from each other.
+As of 11/21, the pages are currently unlinked from each other.

 ### Landing Page